IEP Transition Planning

 IDEA requires transition services with instruction and related support.
 Community experiences and job goals are also vital (IDEA, 2004).
 Daily living skills and job assessments are sometimes needed.
 Knowing these categories helps teachers create compliant and useful IEPs.

 Sofia, a learner with a learning disability, aims to study early childhood education.
-Her IEP goals address reading, writing, and self-advocacy with lecturers.
+Her IEP goals address reading, writing and self-advocacy with lecturers.
 Transition support includes child development coursework and a school nursery placement.
-Scaffolding independence is key, moving her to autonomous performance (Field et al., 1998).
+Staff should fade prompts and document independence so support leads towards autonomous performance rather than permanent adult dependence.

 Employment objectives help learners work towards their career goals in school.
-For Marcus, aiming for automotive work, objectives include automotive tech (Fielding, 2001).
-He could also complete a garage placement (Jones, 2005) and get a safety certificate (Smith, 2010).
+For Marcus, aiming for automotive work, objectives might include completing an automotive technology module, attending a supervised garage placement and passing a relevant safety certificate.
+These are example objectives; they do not need fabricated citations, but they do need assessment evidence and named responsibilities in the IEP.

 Daily living skills help learners manage money, cook, and travel.
 Functional vocational evaluation (FVE) observes learner skills in work settings.
-FVE is useful for learners with disabilities (Smith, 2024).
-Link skills to future needs; bus training matters if they will use buses (Brown, 2023).
+FVE is useful for learners with disabilities.
+Link skills to future needs; bus training matters if they will use buses.

 Effective transition planning is not a single event at age 16.
 It is a cumulative process that builds year by year.
 The following timeline reflects federal requirements and evidence-based practice from the Taxonomy for Transition Programming 2.0 (Kohler, Gothberg, Fowler, and Coyle, 2016).